 This project involves local farmers who collect cotton stalks and burn them to generate carbon neutral power.
 This activity both creates sustainable electricity and creates an additional income stream for rural people in the project area, boosting the local economy.

 The Bachu Biomass project is located near the city of Kashgar in Xinjiang province on the historic Northern Silk Road at China’s westernmost border.
 The region’s rich culture has a strong tradition of trade and transfer and cotton growing for the textile industry is the region’s main economic pillar.
-However, power generation in the area is almost exclusively coal- red and produces high levels of greenhouse gas emissions.
+However, power generation in the area is almost exclusively coal- fired and produces high levels of greenhouse gas emissions.

 Half the jobs created by the project are filled by people from local ethnic minorities, while a quarter of total project staff are women.